github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/about-jekyll-build-errors-for-github-pages-sites.md

 ## About Jekyll build errors

-{% ifversion pages-custom-workflow %}If you are publishing from a branch, sometimes{% elsif %}Sometimes,{% endif %} {% data variables.product.prodname_pages %} will not attempt to build your site after you push changes to your site's publishing source.{% ifversion fpt or ghec %}
+{% ifversion pages-custom-workflow %}If you are publishing from a branch, sometimes{% else %}Sometimes,{% endif %} {% data variables.product.prodname_pages %} will not attempt to build your site after you push changes to your site's publishing source.{% ifversion fpt or ghec %}
 - The person who pushed the changes hasn't verified their email address.
 For more information, see "[Verifying your email address](/articles/verifying-your-email-address)."{% endif %}
 - You're pushing with a deploy key.
 If you want to automate pushes to your site's repository, you can set up a machine user instead.
 For more information, see "[Managing deploy keys](/developers/overview/managing-deploy-keys#machine-users)."
 - You're using a CI service that isn't configured to build your publishing source.
 For example, Travis CI won't build the `gh-pages` branch unless you add the branch to a safe list.
 For more information, see "[Customizing the build](https://docs.travis-ci.com/user/customizing-the-build/#safelisting-or-blocklisting-branches)" on Travis CI, or your CI service's documentation.